The Hidden Cost of “Just Buy VT”

 1. Regional Slicing Beat VT Even Without Rebalancing

-Even under pure Buy & Hold, all sliced portfolios outperformed the global-market portfolio.
+Even under the pure Buy & Hold policy, all sliced portfolios outperformed the global-market portfolio.

 Compared to P1 (100% VT allocation):

-Even without rebalancing, the sliced portfolios outperformed the global market-cap portfolio.
-One likely explanation is that a global market-cap portfolio such as Vanguard Total World Stock Index Fund ETF Shares automatically increases exposure to regions that have their share of global market capitalization rise.
-In contrast, the sliced portfolios only allow that drift passively through returns.
+The B&H sliced portfolios outperformed the global market-cap portfolio.
+One likely explanation is that a global market-cap portfolio such as Vanguard Total World Stock Index Fund automatically increases exposure to regions that have their relative share of global market capitalization rise.
+In contrast, the sliced B&H portfolios only allow that drift through returns.

-Over multi-decade periods, that structural difference alone can produce materially different outcomes.
+Over multi-decade periods, that structural difference alone produced materially different outcomes.

 2. Rebalancing Improved Both Return and Risk